Skip to main content

 CONGRESSIONAL ART COMPETITION

 Each spring, my office participates in Artistic Discovery, The Congressional Art Competition.
 This nation-wide high school arts competition gives Members of Congress an opportunity to celebrate and showcase artistic talent from their Congressional District.
-The deadline for the 2024 Congressional Art Competition is April 26, 2024.
-Please be sure to review the Rules for Students and Teachers and submit your artwork along with the Art Competition Form found in the links below.
+The deadline for the 2026 Congressional Art Competition is April 18, 2026.
+Please be sure to review the Rules for Students and Teachers, fill out the Submission Form and submit a high-resolution image of your artwork along with the Student Release Form to CA11.ArtCompetition@mail.house.gov.

 The Artistic Discovery Contest is open to all high school students in our District.
 The winning artwork of our district's competition will be displayed for one year in the U.S. Capitol.
 The exhibit in Washington will include the winning artwork from all participating districts from around the country.
 The winning artwork is also featured on House.gov's Congressional Art Competition page.